oracle-samples/oltrain/content/posts/ol/monitor/post-9/index.md

 ---
 title: "System Logging with logwatch"
-date: 2021-03-06
+date: 2025-06-19
 draft: false
 summary: "Learn how to use logwatch on Oracle Linux."
 tags: ["ol", "video","ol-monitor"]
 showDate: true
 ---

-{{< youtube id="jfdcGZJIuLk" title="System Logging with logwatch on Oracle Linux" >}}
+{{< youtube id="NavMWADeTik" title="System Logging with logwatch on Oracle Linux" >}}

 ## Details

-This video demonstrates using the logwatch logging utility on Oracle Linux 8.
+This video demonstrates using the logwatch logging utility on Oracle Linux.
 The logwatch utility is a utility to perform basic log file monitoring and analysis.